 Cords And Wires

-Keep electrical cords out of sight or cover them with a sturdy material.
+Keep electrical cords out of sight or cover them with sturdy material.
 Your cockatiel might chew through them, which can cause burns or electrocution.

 Suffocation Or Crushing